rangle/redux-beacon/README.md

 }
 ```

-That updates the `route` property in the Redux store:
+This updates the `route` property in the Redux store:

 ```js
 const initialState = {